Seasonal Guide

 PM0.1 (Ultrafine)

 Smaller than 0.1 microns.
-More abundant in wildfire smoke than in typical urban air pollution.
+More common in wildfire smoke than in city air.

 Harder to filter.
-Even HEPA efficiency dips slightly at this size.
-These particles penetrate deepest into lung tissue.
+Even HEPA filters miss some at this size.
+These particles go deepest into your lungs.

-Most consumer air quality monitors only measure PM2.5 and larger.
-They do not show you PM0.1 levels.
-This means your monitor can read clean while ultrafine particles are still present.
-During active fire events, assume PM0.1 is elevated whenever PM2.5 is above 35 ug/m3, even if you cannot measure it directly.
+Most home air monitors only track PM2.5 and larger.
+They do not show PM0.1 levels.
+So your monitor can look clean while tiny particles are still in the air.
+During a fire event, assume PM0.1 is high when PM2.5 reads above 35 ug/m3.

-The practical takeaway: do not wait for the AQI to look bad before acting.
+Do not wait for the AQI to look bad.
 During fire season, keep windows closed and purifiers running even when outdoor AQI reads moderate.

 The threshold is AQI 100.
-Once outdoor AQI crosses 100, close all windows and doors and switch your HVAC to recirculate.
-Do not wait until you can smell smoke — by that point your indoor PM2.5 is already rising.
+Once outdoor AQI crosses 100, close all windows and doors.
+Switch your HVAC to recirculate.
+Do not wait until you can smell smoke.
+By then, your indoor PM2.5 is already rising.

 How fast do windows help or hurt?
-Research from Lawrence Berkeley National Laboratory found that indoor PM2.5 tracks outdoor levels with about a 1-2 hour lag in a typical home with some air leakage.
+A study from Berkeley Lab found that indoor PM2.5 follows outdoor levels with a 1-2 hour lag.
 That means:

-• Closing windows: Takes 1-4 hours for indoor PM2.5 to fall, depending on how well-sealed your home is and whether you have a purifier running.
+• Closing windows: Indoor PM2.5 takes 1-4 hours to fall.
+It depends on how tight your home is and whether a purifier is running.

 Rule of Thumb

 Close windows when AQI hits 100.
-Open them only when AQI returns to 50 or below AND has been below 50 for at least 2 hours.
+Open them only when AQI has been below 50 for at least 2 hours in a row.
 Check airnow.gov before opening.

 The best time to prepare is before smoke arrives.
 Once AQI spikes, stores sell out of N95s and purifiers within hours.
 Do this before fire season starts:

 1. Seal gaps and weatherstrip doors.
-The biggest source of smoke infiltration is air leakage around doors, windows, attic hatches, and fireplace dampers.
-A well-sealed home holds clean air far longer during an event.
-Focus on exterior doors first — add door sweeps and weatherstripping if gaps are visible.
+Most smoke gets in through gaps around doors, windows, attic hatches, and fireplace dampers.
+A tight home holds clean air much longer.
+Focus on exterior doors first.
+Add door sweeps if you can see any gaps.

 2. Upgrade your HVAC filter to MERV 13.
 A standard MERV 8 filter catches about 20% of PM2.5.
 A MERV 13 catches around 85%.
-Check that your HVAC system can handle the added airflow resistance — some older systems struggle.
-If your system cannot handle MERV 13, MERV 11 is a good middle ground.
+Check that your HVAC can handle the extra load.
+Some older systems cannot.
+If yours struggles, MERV 11 is a good step up.

 3. Test your air purifier now.
-Run it on high for an hour and check filter condition.
-If the filter is past its replacement date, swap it before smoke season.
-A clogged filter has a fraction of the CADR of a clean one.
+Run it on high for an hour and check the filter.
+If it is past due, swap it before smoke season.
+A clogged filter has a fraction of the output of a clean one.

 4. Stock NIOSH-approved N95 masks.
-Buy enough for everyone in your household plus a few extras.
-Store them in a sealed bag away from heat and humidity.
-Check the NIOSH website to confirm the brand is on the approved list before buying.
+Buy enough for every person in your home, plus a few extras.
+Store them in a sealed bag away from heat and moisture.
+Check the NIOSH website to confirm the brand is approved before buying.

 5. Set up an air quality monitor.
-A monitor lets you see your actual indoor PM2.5 instead of guessing from outdoor AQI.
-Indoor readings can be much better — or worse — than outdoor.
-Knowing the real number helps you decide when to act.
+It shows your actual indoor PM2.5 instead of guessing from outdoor AQI.
+Indoor readings can be much better or worse than outdoor.
+The real number tells you when to act.

 When outdoor AQI is above 100, treat your home like a clean room.
 Every open gap matters.